 In this public talk, subtitled 'Cajal, Albeniz, and a parallel journey of discovery', Dr Anil Seth (Professor in Informatics and Co-Director of the Sackler Centre for Consciousness Science) teamed up with guitar virtuoso Richard Durrant, animator Kate Genevieve and projection and installation artist, Malcolm Buchanan-Dick for a multimedia exploration of one of the great quests of science: understanding the physical basis of human consciousness.

 Paul Brown (Visiting Professor) is an artist and writer specialising in art, science and technology, and a leading exponent of digital and computer generated art.
 A number of his works have been acquired by the Victoria and Albert Museum to form part of its UK national collection.

 The e-Science Usability project - a collaboration between researchers at the University of Sussex, London Knowledge Lab and University of Nottingham, UK - investigated the potential for a variety of readily available web and media tools for engaging teachers and learners in exploratory learning science sessions.

 STEMNET creates opportunities to inspire young people in Science, Technology, Engineering and Mathematics.
 We are involved in the STEM Ambassadors programme.

-We welcome visits from groups of pupils from local schools and colleges (recent visits have been from Blatchington Mill School, Varndean College, and City College Brighton, Battle Abbey School, and Bexhill College).
+We welcome visits from groups of pupils from local schools and colleges (we have recently hosted groups from Blatchington Mill School, Varndean College, City College Brighton, Battle Abbey School, and Bexhill College).
 For enquiries about organised visits please contact the Informatics Office:

 University of Sussex